Carter national security adviser Zbigniew Brzezinski dies - World - NZ Herald News

-WASHINGTON (AP) " Zbigniew Brzezinski, who helped topple economic barriers between the Soviet Union, China and the West as President Jimmy Carter's national security adviser, died Friday.
-He was 89.

-His death was announced on social media Friday night by his daughter, MSNBC host Mika Brzezinski.
-She called him "the most inspiring, loving and devoted father any girl could ever have."

 Earnest and ambitious, Brzezinski helped Carter bridge wide gaps between the rigid Egyptian and Israeli leaders, Anwar Sadat and Menachem Begin, leading to the Camp David accords in September 1978.
 Three months later, U.S.-China relations were normalized, a top priority for Brzezinski.
+He also had a hand in two other controversial agreements: the SALT II nuclear weapons treaty with the Soviet Union and the Panama Canal treaties ceding U.S. control of the waterway.

+"He was brilliant, dedicated and loyal," said Carter, who awarded Brzezinski the Presidential Medal of Freedom days before leaving office in 1981.

+Brzezinski's death at age 89 was announced on social media Friday night by his daughter, MSNBC host Mika Brzezinski.
+She called him "the most inspiring, loving and devoted father any girl could ever have."
+Also surviving Brzezinski were his wife, Emilie, and their sons Ian and Mark.

 Born in Warsaw and educated in Canada and the United States, Brzezinski was an acknowledged expert in Communism when he attracted the attention of U.S. policymakers.
-In the 1960s he was an adviser to John F. Kennedy and served in the Johnson administration.
+In the 1960s he was an adviser to John F. Kennedy, served in the Johnson administration and advised Hubert Humphrey's presidential campaign.
+He was the first director of the Trilateral Commission, an international discussion group, serving from 1973 to 1976.

 Brzezinski often found himself in clashes with colleagues like Secretary of State Cyrus Vance.
 For the White House, the differences between Vance and Brzezinski became a major headache, confusing the American public about the administration's policy course and fueling a decline in confidence that Carter could keep his foreign policy team working in tandem.